 Most people who go to the gym to engage in guided self motivation to succeed.
 Often, however, only one of the internal fuse is not enough, since a large gap in the knowledge needed, usually separates those who show good results from those who in this respect does not succeed.
 Sometimes novice athletes are so far from modern developments and advanced techniques of the fitness industry, they fail even before the first cross the threshold of the gym.
 But you do not threaten!

-Experienced professional athletes of the EAS – fitness model Jason Uittrok and bikini contestant Nikki Walter – will help you put an end to unproductive training and advise how to avoid seven common mistakes made by athletes before the start of training.
+Experienced professional athletes of the EAS – fitness model Jason Uittrok and bikini contestant Nikki Walter – will help you put an end to unproductive training and advise how to avoid seven workout mistakes most women make before the start of training.